 For a detailed calendar for Summer and Fall 2015, consult the UT Registrar's Office calendar website.

 All new students are required

 to meet with an academic advisor for initial advising.
-In addition, if you plan to participate in the McCombs recruiting process, you will be required to meet with a career consultant for a resume review.
+In addition, if you plan to participate in the McCombs recruiting process, you are encouraged

 Your academic advisor will review your undergraduate transcript(s) to determine if you have satisfied the pre-enrollment requirements and if any MPA classes can be waived or substituted.